yyewolf/golte/README.md

 3. **Discord Commands Not Working**
    - Verify bot token is correct
-   - Check bot permissions in Discord server
+   - Check bot permissions in Discord server (Send Messages, Use Slash Commands, Connect to Voice Channels)
    - Ensure slash commands are registered
+   - Verify guild ID and channel IDs are correct

 4. **SMS Not Being Received**
    - Check SIM card is inserted and activated
    - Verify signal strength
    - Check modem logs for AT command errors

+5. **Call Issues**
+   - Verify voice channel ID is correct
+   - Check modem supports voice calls (AT+CLIP command)
+   - Ensure proper audio hardware connection
+   - Check for conflicting applications using the modem

 ### Debug Mode